tylerbutler/tools-monorepo/packages/sort-tsconfig/README.md

   -v, --verbose  Enable verbose logging.
       --quiet    Disable all logging.

+CONFIGURATION FLAGS
+  --config=<value>  The path to a configuration file.

 DESCRIPTION
   Sorts a tsconfig file in place, or check that one is sorted.